 If this is your story, too, and you think you may be ready to learn to shoot, there are key steps that you can take to be safe and confident with your firearm:

 1. Stay safe.
 Don’t run out and buy a gun believing that simply having it will make you safe.
 With gun ownership comes a great responsibility and you need to understand gun safety and the laws of lethal force.
-Create a Family Emergency Plan, and establish communication strategies and disaster procedures with your family.
+Create a Family Preparedness Plan, and establish communication strategies and disaster procedures with your family.
 Identify the self-defense tools that you already have available to you, and incorporate your new firearm as you acquire training and proficiency.

 2. Identify your fears.
 A Girl & A Gun Founder Julianna Crowder has a great video on Overcoming Gun Phobia.
 When I purchased my first gun, I wanted to have protection from looters and other criminals, but I was also afraid that it would be unsafe for me or my kids.
 I faced my fears head on.
 I researched storage options and found the right safe for our home.
 I found A Girl & A Gun and Julianna, who taught me gun safety and basic marksmanship.
 As I went through the process, I gained knowledge, skills, and confidence.